microsoft/vscode-docs/api/extension-guides/debug-extension.md

 1. Debug configuration management.
 2. Debug actions for starting/stopping and stepping.
 3. Source-, function-, conditional-, inline breakpoints, and log points.
-4. Stacktraces, including multi-thread and multi-process support.
+4. Stack traces, including multi-thread and multi-process support.
 5. Navigating through complex data structures in views and hovers.
 6. Variable values shown in hovers or inlined in the source.
 7. Managing watch expressions.
 8. Debug console for interactive evaluation with autocomplete.

-This documentation will help you creating a debugger extension which can make any debugger work with VS Code.
+This documentation will help you create a debugger extension which can make any debugger work with VS Code.

 ## Debugging Architecture of VS Code